-Looking for the best vegan restaurants in Chicago, Illinois?
-Whether you’re visiting on vacation, traveling through town for work, or a longtime resident, this vegan Chicago guide will show you the best plant-based food options in the city.
+Looking for the best vegan restaurants Chicago, Illinois has to offer?
+Whether you’re visiting on vacation, traveling through town for work, or are a longtime resident, this vegan Chicago guide will show you the best plant-based food options in the city.
 There are restaurants for every meal and interest—from brunch to dinner, from gourmet to casual comfort food, with plenty of gluten-free, raw, and ethnic options to choose from.

 What starts the day as a casual coffee and sandwich joint transforms into a foodie fantasy at night.
-These sporadic special event menus are more like intimate dinner parties than a conventional restaurant experience- If you best friend was a gourmet chef, of course.
-Themes from traditional Italian to whimsical 90’s throwbacks make every experience unique and unforgettable.
+These sporadic special event menus are more like intimate dinner parties than a conventional restaurant experience—If your best friend was a gourmet chef, of course.
+Themes from traditional Italian to whimsical 90s throwbacks make every experience unique and unforgettable.

-For a taste of home cooking served with a side of nostalgia, look no farther than these universally comforting, crowd-pleasing menus.
+For a taste of home cooking served with a side of nostalgia, look no further than these universally comforting, crowd-pleasing menus.

 After just a single hit, you’ll be addicted to these comforting creations inspired by global flavors.
 Far more nutritious than your average junk food, this is a menu that will satisfy all cravings.